Ambrosia1/Ambrosia1/README.md

 - 👋 Hi, I’m Andrew
-- 👀 I’m interested in Web and DS Development
+- 👀 I’m interested in IoT and Networking
+- I am a Field Trainer/Cable engineer for Xfinity Contractor
-- 🌱 I’m currently learning Python and lot of Fundamentals through Meta with Coursera
+- 🌱 I’m currently learning Python and Network Architecture
 - 💞️ I’m looking to find communities and individuals that either need help or want to help me advanced my knowledge in SWE
-- 📫 You can reach me at @Ambr0sia1 on Twitter
+- 📫 You can reach me @:
+        @Ambr0sia1 on X
+        @ambr0.bsky.social on Bluesky